symfony-cmf/symfony-cmf-docs/getting-started/routing.rst

 .. _routing-linking-a-route-with-a-model-instance:

-Linking a Route with a Model instance
+Linking a Route with a Model Instance
 -------------------------------------

 Depending on you application's logic, a requested URL may have an associated